-Aboriginal place naming encompasses both the use of Aboriginal language in naming and the recognition of traditional Aboriginal names for geographical features (known as Dual Naming).
-The City's naming principles support the application of Aboriginal language for new names and Dual Naming.
+Aboriginal place naming encompasses both the use of Aboriginal language in naming and the recognition and restoration of traditional Aboriginal names for geographical features (known as Dual Naming).
+The City's naming principles support the application of Aboriginal language for new names, unnamed geographical features and Dual Naming.
+This conforms with the Geographical Names Board guidelines on Aboriginal place naming.
 Acknowledgment of country on signage is another way to embed cultural recognition in the public domain.